jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/storing-data-in-collections-lesson/readme.md

   }
 ```

-> Check: How would I find the index of the last element in the array using the length property?

 ## Independent Practice: Creating Arrays (10 mins)

 **Now you:** Create a String array of *three* of your favorite things.
 Print the result to the command line.

->Instructor Note: Go over how you would create `String[] favoriteThings;`

-> Check: What are the three parts of creating an array? (expect: declare variable, allocate memory, initialize/assign values)

 ## Demo: Manipulating Arrays (15 mins)